Legislative Internship Position Details

 Experience the legislative process firsthand.

 Read below to learn more about the specific internship roles within each office or agency.
 Students are encouraged to apply to more than one or all branches.
-Click here to read blog posts from NAU Spring 2018 interns for a glimpse into the experience!
+Click here to read blog posts from former NAU interns for a glimpse into the experience!

 Arizona State Legislature (Senate and House of Representatives)